carlocorsa/calculator/README.md

 # Setup instructions

 *Calculator* has been built using Python 3.7.
+Please note this installation has been tested on macOS 10.14 and Ubuntu 18.04.

 After cloning the repository: